 Tracking things.
 Place beacons onto containers and boxes so that a logistics worker knows exactly when he passes by an object that is needed.

-Wi-Fi authorising.
-Having to enter a password in a cafe can be really annoying, especially if there is no such information to see.
-Beacons allow precise locating.
-So if a person’s device receives the signal from a beacon installed in your cafe, he is very likely to be your customer and so you can give the access to your Wi-Fi network automatically.
+If a person’s device receives the signal from a beacon installed in your cafe, he is very likely to be your customer and so you can give them access to your Wi-Fi network automatically.

 Marketing & Advertising.
 As in the example above, you can send ads and offers to your customer’s smartphone as he/she walks by your shop or is directly in your shop.

 Guiding.
-Guide people through a big building such as a business centre, a railway station or an airport by sending them hints using beacons.
+Guide people through a big building such as a business center, a railway station or an airport by sending them hints using beacons.

 Reminders.
 Beacons can be even placed to a bus stop to remind people to buy a ticket when they stand there waiting for their bus or tram.